-The survey was completed in April 2021 and the massive task of processing the data then commenced.
-After intensive quality control, the full data set will be made freely available to the public by June 2023.
+The survey was completed in April 2021 and the mammoth task of processing the data then commenced.
+After intensive quality control, the first set of highly accurate 3D mapping data was released in 2023.

-Co-Labis also grateful for the contributions from the following organisations who co-fund the initiative: WEL Networks, Environmental Research Institute, EQC – Earthquake Commission, Waikato River Clean Up Trust, Lincoln Agritech and Mercury NZ Ltd.
+Co-Lab is also grateful for the contributions from the following organisations who co-funded the initiative: WEL Networks, Environmental Research Institute, EQC – Earthquake Commission, Waikato River Clean Up Trust, Lincoln Agritech and Mercury NZ Ltd.

-More information about the LINZ national elevation programme, including the PGF LiDAR project and access to the data, can be found at https://www.linz.govt.nz/data/linz-data/elevation-data.
+More information about the LINZ national elevation programme, including the PGF LiDAR project is available from the Elevation Aotearoa site.